 Many consumers have turned to their credit cards when purchasing monthly groceries.
 Although this may offer short-term relief, the high-interest rates may have long-term effects.

 With car loans, a mortgage, credit card debt, student loans and medical bills, our debt can get out of control before we realize it.
-Whether you’ve accumulated debt due to a job loss or excessive over-spending, it is possible to eliminate your debt once and for all.
+Whether you’ve accumulated debt due to a salary cut or excessive over-spending, it is possible to eliminate your debt once and for all.

 The best way to eliminate debt is to create a debt repayment plan and stick to that plan.
-The key to becoming debt-free is to remain patient and to stay consistent while you dig your way out of debt.
+The key is to remain patient and consistent while you dig your way out of debt.

-Here are 6 proven ways that will help you eliminate debt once and for all.
+Here are 6 proven ways that will help you eliminate your debt once and for all.

 1. Avoid making more debt

 Start your debt-free journey by avoiding any more debt.
-If you keep accumulating more debt it will be harder to pay off.
-Reduce the temptation for creating more debt by avoiding your credit cards completely.
+If you accumulate more debt it will be harder to pay off.
+Reduce the temptation by avoiding your credit cards completely.